alaa-abdelrahim/Prev_Projects/README.md

 - **Main Features:**
   - Users can see city weather as default, according to their `IP`.
   - Users can search for many cities all around the world.
-  - Users will have suggestions for possiple cities to search on.
+  - Users will have suggestions for possible cities to search on.
   - Users can see the weather of today and the next 5 days.
   - User can see the date and location of the weather.
   - Users can see according to the image for each type of weather.
-  - User can see the min and max degree each day.
+  - User can see the min and max degrees each day.
   - Users can see wind status and wind direction.
   - Users can see the humidity percentages.
   - User can see the visibility indicator.